Updated April 16, 2025

 40. Spam (Spiced + Ham)

-Irrelevant or inappropriate messages sent on the internet to a large number of recipients, typically for the purposes of advertising, phishing, spreading malware, etc.
+Irrelevant or inappropriate messages sent on the internet to many recipients, typically for advertising, phishing, spreading malware, etc.

 Conclusion